devlinjunker/template.github.semver/CONTRIBUTING.md

 To create a hook, you'll need to add a script file to the directory with the name of the hook from [this list](https://git-scm.com/docs/githooks#_hooks). (e.g. to run a script before a commit is saved -- to verify the contents of the commit, verify the app builds, etc -- you would create `./.git/hooks/pre-commit.sh`)

 #### Workflows
 [Git Workflows/Actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) are added in `.github/workflows`.
-These are created with .yaml files that define when the workflow should run and the steps it should take.
+These are created with YAML files that define when the workflow should run and the steps it should take.
 Github can then enforce that these workflows are successful before Pull Requests are merged via the [Branch Settings Page](../../settings/branches).

 **[Label Manager](./.github/workflows/manage-labels.yml)**
 This project defines the Github Labels in a [YAML file](./.github/labels.yaml) that is managed by the [Github Labeler Action](https://github.com/marketplace/actions/github-labeler).
-Any labels that are not defined in this file will be removed every time this action is run.
+Any labels that are not defined in this file will be removed every time this action is run. **This does not affect PRs**

 ### Branching and Pull Requests